kununu/testing-bundle/README.md

 // Creates and returns a Builder that you can use to do a PATCH request public static function aPatchRequest(): self;

+// Creates and returns a Builder that you can use to do a HEAD request public static function aHeadRequest(): self;

 // Set The Request files
 public function withFiles(array $files): self;